sublimelsp/LSP-flow/README.md

 - a node_modules/.bin/flow file (or symbolic link)

-If there exists a folder where both of these conditions are met, only then is your flow language server started.
+If there exists a folder where both of these conditions are met, only then is your flow language server started in javascript and javascriptreact files.

+To obtain a modern javascript syntax with flow types, use [JSCustom](https://packagecontrol.io/packages/JSCustom).